brobeans1320/StudentProject/README.md

 4. Change the connection string in the appsettings.json to the proper database you created.
 For ex:
 "DefaultConnection": "server=localhost;database=test;trusted_connection=true;TrustServerCertificate=true".

-5. In the your Nuget Package Manager, install Microsoft.Data.SqlClient 5.2.1.
+5. In the Nuget Package Manager, install Microsoft.Data.SqlClient 5.2.1.

 6. Run the solution, which starts the API.